ibdiab/hex-viewer/README.md

 2. Afterward, install `Hex_Viewer.py` from the repository.

+3. Open command prompt or PowerShell and navigate to the directory where you installed this.
+For example: `cd C:\Users\user\Desktop\Hex_Viewer`

+4. Run the script with `py Hex_Viewer.py` or `python Hex_Viewer.py`

-3. Double click the file.
-Or alternatively, open it in your preferred IDE.
+5. Alternatively, you may open the file in your preffered IDE.

-4. Enter the file's name.
+6. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)

-5. Windows Example: `C:\Users\user\Desktop\example.dll` Make sure you're entering your actual file's path.
+7. Windows Example: `C:\Users\user\Desktop\example.dll` Make sure you're entering your actual file's path.
 These are just examples for guidance.